What Does a Dental Assistant Do?

 • Prosthodontics / Administrative Assistance

 The program also includes a 170-hour externship during which students may develop real-world experience in a dental clinic, office, or practice.
-In its entirety, the UEI College Dental Assistant program prepares students for entry-level positions with titles like dental assistant, orthodontic assistant, oral surgery assistant, orthodontic technician, surgical, dental assistant, and registered dental assistant.
+In its entirety, the UEI College Dental Assistant Program prepares students for entry-level positions with titles like dental assistant, orthodontic assistant, oral surgery assistant, orthodontic technician, and surgical dental assistant.